 Tom began researching online MSN programs and found American Sentinel University’s MSN Nursing Informatics program.
 He began the program in April 2019.
 “The convenience factor has made the whole experience achievable.
 “With a young family and full-time job, that mattered to me,” he says.
 “This program is convenient and ideal for busy people like me.”

 Since August 2020, Tom has been working as a clinical manager at another outpatient hemodialysis facility.
-He stepped away from the hospital setting to apply the skills he learned from multiple modalities of dialysis to care for multiple patients as a healthcare leader.
+He stepped away from the hospital setting to apply the skills he learned from multiple modalities of dialysis to care for multiple patients a healthcare leader.